The vision of the Future

 Innoviz is Headquartered in Israel, the company was founded in January 2016 by former members of the elite technological unit of the Israeli defence forces with expertise in the fields of electro-optics, computer vision, MEMS (micro-electro-mechanical systems) design and signal processing.

-Admittedly this kind of expertise is not really much sought after in automobile industry, but we are talking about self drive cars with actual autonomous features.
+Admittedly this kind of expertise is not really much sought after in the automobile industry, but we are talking about self-drive cars with actual autonomous features.